damurashov/microtojson/README.md

 Make sure structs are NULL terminated.

-Currently only string and integer are valid types and all input must be char arrays.
+Currently only string and integer are valid types.
-Using an char array and abusing type integer it is possible to create any type.

 See `test_mtojson.c` for usage.